 - f.
 Floating Orifice Gates.
 Operate 7 floating orifices (O.G. numbers 1, 2, 4, 6, 8, 10, and 12). - g.
 South Shore Entrance (SFE-1).
 Elevation of top of gate when on sill = 332.25'. - 1.
-Operate entrance closest to powerhouse.

-- 2. Weir depth: 8' or greater below tailwater.
+Operate entrance closest to powerhouse. - 2.
+Weir depth: 8' or greater below tailwater.
 At tailwaters less than elevation 340.25', weirs should be on sill.
 [Note: At low tailwater, weirs will bottom out and will be less than 8' below tailwater.] - h.
 Channel Velocity.
-1.5' to 4' per second.
+1.5' to 4' per second. - i.

-i.
 Head on Trashracks.

 - 1. Maximum head of 0.5' on ladder exits. - 2.
 Maximum head on picketed leads shall be 0.3'. - 3.
 Trashracks and picketed leads installed correctly. - j.
 Staff Gages and Water Level Indicators.
 All staff gages should be readable at all water levels encountered during the fish passage period.
-Repair or clean as necessary.
+Repair or clean as necessary. - k.
+Inform PSMFC, in advance if possible, of situations that cause the PIT tag system to become inoperable (e.g. power outages) or that could result in confounding the interpretation of PIT tag data (e.g. emergency dewaterings).

-k.
-Facility Inspections.
+1. Facility Inspections.

 - 1. Powerhouse operators shall inspect facilities once per day shift and check computer monitor information at least once during each back shift. - 2.
 Project biologists shall inspect facilities three times per week.
 Inspect all facilities according to fish facilities monitoring program. - 3.
 Picketed leads shall be inspected during all inspections to ensure they are clean and in the correct position (all the way down). - 4.
 Project personnel shall check calibration of fishway control system twice per month to ensure that it is kept within calibration.
 This may be done as part of routine fishway inspections. - 5.
 Inspect fishways daily for foreign substances (particularly oil).
 If substances are found, corrective actions should be undertaken immediately. - 6.
-Record all inspections. - 2.3.3.
-Facility Monitoring and Reporting.
+Record all inspections.

+2.3.3 Facility Monitoring and Reporting.

 Project biologists shall inspect fish passage facilities at the frequencies listed in the juvenile and adult fish facilities operating criteria sections.
-Project biologists shall prepare weekly reports, from March 1 through December 31, summarizing project operations. weekly reports should provide an overview of how the project and the fish passage facilities operated during the week and an evaluation of resulting fish passage conditions.
-The reports shall include: any out of criteria situations observed and subsequent corrective actions taken; any equipment malfunctions, breakdowns, or damage along with a summary of resulting repair activities; adult fishway control calibrations; STS and VBS inspections; and any unusual activities that occurred at the project that may affect fish passage.
-The weekly reports shall cover a Friday through Thursday time period and shall be sent to CENWW-OD-M by noon the following Monday via electronic mail.
-Project biologists shall prepare a draft annual report by February 10 and a final report by March 15 summarizing the operation of the project fish passage facilities for the previous The annual report shall also include a description of all actions taken to discourage avian predation at the project, with an overview of the effectiveness of the activities in discouraging avian predation.
+Project biologists shall prepare weekly reports, from March 1 through December 31, summarizing project operations.
+The weekly reports should provide an overview of how the project and the fish passage facilities operated during the week and an evaluation of resulting fish The reports shall include: any out of passage conditions. criteria situations observed and subsequent corrective actions taken; any equipment malfunctions, breakdowns, or damage along with a summary of resulting repair activities; adult fishway control calibrations; STS and VBS inspections; and any unusual activities that occurred at the project that may affect fish passage.
+The weekly reports shall cover a Friday through Thursday time period and shall be sent to CENWW-OD-T by noon the following Monday via electronic mail.
+Project biologists shall prepare a draft annual report by February 10 and a final report by March 15 summarizing the operation of the project fish passage facilities for the previous year.
+The annual report shall also include a description of all actions taken to discourage avian predation at the project, with an overview of the effectiveness of the activities in discouraging avian predation.
 Project biologists also inspect project facilities once per month and during dewaterings for the presence of zebra mussels.
-Biologists shall provide a report to CENWW-OD-M on a monthly basis summarizing zebra mussel inspections.
+Biologists shall provide a report to CENWW-OD-T on a monthly basis summarizing zebra mussel inspections.